machaao/chatgpt-faq/README.md

  retrain your index when you update your data source

 ### Add your data sources in the ```data``` directory
+* It can be of any type (.txt, .pdf etc.) and may contain multiple files.
+Its totally flexible

 ### Run your chatbot app on your local server
 ```bash